GSS-Cogs/trace-flowchart-example/README.md

 # Types (for want of a better term)

-* Pipeline - the name of the pipeline, our starting node
+* Pipeline - the name of the pipeline, our starting node (only ever one of these)
-* Landing Page - a landing page for a pipeline
+* Landing Page - a landing page for a pipeline (one or more)
-* Distribution - a file taken from a landing page
+* Distribution - a file taken from a landing page (one of more per landing page)
-* Table - a "table" for a spreadsheet, a single csv or something pieced together from one of more of them.
+* Table - a "table" for a spreadsheet, a single csv or something pieced together from one of more of them (one of more per distribution).
+* PMD - the uploaded output (only ever one of these)

 # This Repo